20 Questions You Should Always Ask Your Doctor

 The Remedy Rx: If you're keeping it clean this summer, some non-toxic brands include Babo Botanicals, Beautycounter and All Good.

 "What supplements would be good for me to take?
 Do you have a recommended brand?"

 More than half of all Americans take one or more dietary supplements daily or on occasion, according to the NIH.
 But should you?
 The first thing to ask is if you need them in the first place.
 Ideally, you should get all your nutrients from the food you eat––but that may not be possible for all of us.
 Ask your doctor if you have any nutritional deficiencies so that you can have a comprehensive conversation about supplements.

-Recommendation: Focus first on your diet.
+The Remedy Rx: Focus first on your diet.
 Are there changes you can make that would pack a more nutrition-rich punch?
 Talk to your doctor about what they think, but if you want more information, consider seeing a nutritionist.
 Why?
 Doctors receive notoriously little nutrition training.
 71 percent of medical schools provide less than the recommended 25 hours, according to the American Heart Association.
 For a digital resource, every food recommended by Eat This, Not That! is high in protein and healthy fats, and low in sugar and sodium.

 "Any conflicts between my medications?"